adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-single-page-applications.md

 SPAs are meant to provide a better experience.
 It is therefore ironic that SPAs require significantly more development effort, with a result that is detrimental to the user experience.
 Javascript is never going to do it better than the browser!
 Websites can still have rich-user interfaces without cramming the entire site into one document.

 Furthermore, it is interesting to note that sites, such as Twitter [[5](#ref5)] and Lifehacker [[6](#ref6)], realised the SPA architecture was a mistake and have since reverted their architectures.
 The issues described in this article are self-induced.
 Remember, **avoiding the SPA architecture avoids the issues**.

+<p class="callout">For the fun, sarcastic and non-technical version of this article please read <a href="https://tommorris.org/posts/2547">Introducing awfulness.js by Tom Morris</a></p>

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>